Mr-C4T/lerobotdepot/README.md

 ---
 # Dynamixel Family

+Hardware in this family uses Dynamixel servo motors, which are considered more of an industry standard than Feetech motors.

 ## Robot Arms:

 ### [jess-moss/koch-v1-1](https://github.com/jess-moss/koch-v1-1)

+The Koch-v1-1 is a 5 DOF robotic arm.
 If you want to familiarise yourself with more industry standard Dynamixel servo motors, this project could be a good starting point.
 Compared to the SO-ARM100, you will have less torque and a more limited range of movement from its base.

 <img src="media/koch-v1-1.png" width="500">